octo-technology/Xcode-formatter/README.md

 Xcode Formatter use [uncrustify](http://uncrustify.sourceforge.net/) to easily format your source code as your team want it to be!

-Add a simple directory in your Xcode project to provide :
+Add a simple directory in your Xcode project to provide:

-* __Xcode shortcut-based code formatting__ : use a shortcut to format modified sources in the current workspace
+* Xcode __shortcut-based code formatting__: use a shortcut to format modified sources in the current workspace
-* __automatic code formatting__ : add a build phase to your project to format current sources when application builds
+* __automatic code formatting__: add a build phase to your project to format current sources when application builds
-* __all sources formatting__ : format all your code with one command line
+* __all sources formatting__: format all your code with one command line
-* __shared formatting rules by project__ : edit and use a same configuration file with your project dev team
+* __shared formatting rules by project__: edit and use a same configuration file with your project dev team

 *****